 Maternally inherited symbionts are an important component of arthropod ecology and evolution.
 These symbionts can spread rapidly within arthropod populations by manipulating host reproduction.
-Tetranychus and Bryobia mite populations are typically infected by various maternally transmitted symbionts (Wolbachia, Cardinium, Spiroplasma, and Rickettsia), making it an attractive model system to study the molecular-genetic mechanisms that drive symbiosis.
+Tetranychus and Bryobia mite populations are typically infected by various maternally transmitted symbionts (Wolbachia, Cardinium, Spiroplasma, and Rickettsia), making it attractive model systems to study the molecular-genetic mechanisms that drive symbiosis.
 We currently focus on dissecting Wolbachia-mediated cytoplasmic incompatibility and parthenogenesis from the perspective of host and Wolbachia.

 Our long-term goal is to further unravel the eco-evolutionary drivers that underlie the Wolbachia pandemic in arthropod hosts, with a focus on trait and genome evolution.
 Our work also contributes to the development of effective and stable Wolbachia-based pest management.

 Incompatible matings can result in dysfunctional hybrid offspring that suffer from sterility and inviability.
 Hybrid dysfunction is a strong isolating barrier that drives speciation and maintains species barriers and its underpinning genetic processes have captivated evolutionary biologists since the early 20th century.
 The Tetranychus genus is typified by widespread nuclear and mito-nuclear incompatibilities that cause multiple hybrid defects.
 We focus on characterizing the molecular basis of hybrid dysfunction and identifying the causal incompatibility alleles.